Frequently Asked Questions

 What is a visa and will I need to get one?

 A visa is an official document granted by a foreign country, giving you permission to enter that country for a specified period of time.
 All countries have different rules on visas.
 Some countries require you to purchase your visa online ahead of time while some countries allow you to pay for your visa upon arrival at the airport.
 Other countries don’t require a visa at all.
 Visa regulations change frequently so you’ll want to do your research on whether you’ll need one or not.
-Go directly to the embassy website of the country you are planning to visit for the most up-to-date information, plus a phone number you can call for more information.
+Visit the U.S. State Department or directly to the embassy website of the country you are planning to visit for the most up-to-date information.

 US citizens can also check the Bureau of Consular Affairs for detailed travel advice on every country.